component of starter motor

 Contents

-A starter or starter motor is an electrical device that is used to rotate (crank) internal combustion engines so as to initiate the engine’s operation under its own power.
 As soon as the engine begins to run, it gets disconnected from the engine, which now relies on the combustion process.
 The component is mounted on the engine’s gearbox housing, and the starter motor gear meets the flywheel’s teeth.

-Being an electrical component, a starter consists of a powerful DC (Direct Current) electric motor and a solenoid.
-The solenoid receives positive power directly from the battery and heart current from the engine body.
 In order to turn the engine, a 12-volt battery must be used to run the starter.
-This means the battery has to be sufficient enough to power the device.
+This means the battery has to be sufficient to power the device.
 In most situations where the starter motor clicks but won’t start, the issue is either from the battery or the starter itself.

-The starter motor has only one function which is the first and second rotations the engine needs.
+The starter motor has only one function, which is the first and second rotations the engine needs.
 Apart from that, the device is just an extra load on the vehicle.
-There should be another means of starting vehicles without starter motors right?
+There should be another means of starting vehicles without starter motors, right?
 I think the component is too big for one function.

 Parts of the Starter Motor